 Health - Food - Science - Community

-The odds of developing hypertension may be stacked against high consumers of sugary beverages.
+The odds of developing cancer may be stacked against individuals who regularly consumed generous amounts of sugary foods and beverages.

-Habitual drinking of soft drinks may promote the formation of cancerous cells and tumors in the pancreas.
+Daily intake of soft drinks may facilitate the onset of anxiety and depression in adolescents.

-The odds of suffering from depression may be tilted against habitual drinkers of sugar-sweetened beverages.
+The odds of developing obesity-related cancers may be stacked against individuals who are avid consumers of sugar-sweetened beverages.